cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### Why are certain regions in AWS and GCP not available?

-We run CockroachCloud in EKS and GKE - the managed Kubernetes offerings for AWS and GCP respectively - and support all regions that the offerings are available in.
+We run {{ site.data.products.db }} in EKS and GKE - the managed Kubernetes offerings for AWS and GCP respectively - and support all regions that the offerings are available in.
 If a particular region is not available on the {{ site.data.products.db }} Console, that is due to the cloud provider not supporting the managed Kubernetes offering in that region.
 See
 [list of EKS regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) and [list of GKE regions](https://cloud.google.com/about/locations/) for details.

 **Known issue:** In addition to the non-GKE regions, we had to temporarily disable the following GCP regions due to GCP's quota restrictions: